 The Sunnyside Swap Shop & Play Space opened in October 2007 as a family co-op that offered a great option for babies and children up to 10 years old to play, run, and jump indoors during Portland’s rainy months as well as a fenced backyard where parents could kick back, relax and watch their kids engage in creative and active play.
 The swap between members of goods and services reduced our collective consumer footprint through the exchange of children’s toys, clothing, and books and shared babysitting time in the space.

 To our knowledge, the Sunnyside Swap Shop Co-op was the first such formalized swap and play space in the United States and, most likely, in the world.
 There have been five different swap and play spaces in the greater Portland area, since this first space opened.

 Guidelines for swapping are simple and based on the honor system of swapping out only as much as you trade in.
 Minimal monthly dues provide a world of benefits and each family takes on one or two co-op jobs such as helping with cleaning or organizing toy bins so the space runs smoothly.

-The swapping part of the original Sunnyside Swap Shop co-operative lives on in the Sunnyside Neighbohood in the Back-to-School Exchange, hosted now by Sunnyside Environmental School as it was before the Sunnyside Swap Shop first opened.
+The swapping part of the original Sunnyside Swap Shop co-operative lives on in the Sunnyside Neighborhood in the Back-to-School Exchange, hosted now by Sunnyside Environmental School as it was before the Sunnyside Swap Shop first opened.
 The spring Useful Goods Exchange event information was turned over to the Sunnyside Neighborhood Association in the hopes that it will continue in in future years.

 The Yahoo list serve that started as a place for Sunnyside Swap Shop families to communicate with each other is now the Sunnyside Families list serve.
 Free and open to all who live in or frequent the sunnyside neighborhood, the list serve is a place to list items for swap and seek and share local resource information including Know Your Neighbors local business postings.